Choose the right graduate student loan

 Which student loans are available for graduate students

 There are two types of graduate student loans: federal and private.
 Federal loans are funded by the federal government, and you apply for Federal Direct Loans and Direct Graduate PLUS Loans by filling out a FAFSA.
 Private student loans are offered by banks and credit unions, and you apply directly from the lender.
-We offer private student loans.
+We offer loans for graduate school..

 Depending on the professional field that you're planning to enter, you may have different needs from a graduate student loan.
 For instance, medical and dental degrees often require residencies, so it can be helpful to have a deferment period.
 That is why we offer graduate student loans designed with features for specific degree types: medical school, dental school, law school, MBA, and health professions graduate school.
 We also have a Graduate School Loan, which is designed for humanities, sciences, and other degrees.

 Learn more about the differences between federal and private student loans for graduate students.1